 As part of its mission to preserve the armory building (and Varnum House) and its treasured collections for future generations, the Varnum Continentals Board of Trustees has embarked on a strategic plan that includes an updated accessions and catalog policy, enhanced fund raising, volunteerism, educational initiatives, and membership development.
 In recent years, the trustees have addressed facilities preservation at the armory including a new roof, window replacement and newly completed state-of-the-art dehumidification and air handling system to preserve the museum collections.
 Further improvements are planned.

-Tour the Varnum Memorial Armory Museum
+Book a Tour at the Varnum Memorial Armory Museum (Military & Naval Museum)

 The Varnum Memorial Armory Museum contains an extensive military and naval museum with a focus on Rhode Island military history.
 Our collections spans from the Revolutionary War to modern U.S. military engagements.

 You can tour the Armory during an Armory Open House (FREE) or take a paid private tour.
 To see our calendar of upcoming open house or to book a tour.